 Kilimanjaro Rongai 6p

-is the best non-technical six night private trek on the Rongai Trail
+is the best non-technical six night private trek along the Rongai Trail

 in the northeast region of Tanzania